Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space

 This is the equation for $\tilde{A}(T)$ in terms of $m(T)$ and $V(\tilde{q}(Q,T),\tilde{t}(T))$.
-As can be seen, for a general potential $V(A(Q,T),B(T))$ this equation is not necessarily $Q$-independent.
-This is an inconvenient result implying that only potentials of the form $V(\tilde{q},\tilde{t}) \sim \tilde{q}^2 $ give rise to an equation (\ref{EqforA}) independent of the coordinate $Q$ \cite{struckmeier2001invariants}.
+As can be seen, for a general potential $V(A(Q,T),B(T))$, this equation is not necessarily $Q$-independent.
+This is an inconvenient result implying that only potentials of the form $V(\tilde{q},\tilde{t}) \sim \tilde{q}^2 $ give rise to an Equation (\ref{EqforA}) independent of the coordinate $Q$ \cite{struckmeier2001invariants}.
 The term proportional to $Q^2$ is the contribution of the canonical transformation in addition to the term given by the potential $V(\tilde{q}(Q,T),\tilde{t}(T))$.
-To solve equation (\ref{EqforA}) for an arbitrary potential $V(\tilde{q},\tilde{t})$ the equations (\ref{EqofMQ}) and (\ref{EqofMP}) have to be considered.
-An alternative analysis implies to consider $m_0$ as a function of $Q$ and such that the $Q$-dependency is removed from (\ref{EqforA}) but again, this only works for particular cases of the potential $V$.
+To solve Equation (\ref{EqforA}) for an arbitrary potential $V(\tilde{q},\tilde{t})$, the Equations (\ref{EqofMQ}) and (\ref{EqofMP}) have to be considered\footnote{An alternative analysis is to consider $m_0$ as a function of $Q$ and such that the $Q$-dependence is removed from (\ref{EqforA}).
+Again, this can only work for particular cases of the potential $V$.}.

-Once we obtain the expression for $\tilde{A}(T)$, we integrate (\ref{EqforA}) and use (\ref{ExBandD1}) and (\ref{ExBandD2}) to obtain
+Once we obtain the expression for $\tilde{A}(T)$, we integrate (\ref{EqforA}) and use (\ref{ExBandD1}) and (\ref{ExBandD2}) to~obtain